Federer cruises into Australian Open semis

 "Most important is that after the match it's all good."

-But former champion Wawrinka has more to worry about now - like overcoming in-form compatriot Federer.
+Wawrinka, who won his first grand slam title in Melbourne three years ago, has more to worry about now -- overcoming the in-form Federer.

-In their last grand slam duel, in the US Open semifinals in 2015, Federer pummeled Wawrinka in 90 minutes.
+In their last grand slam duel, in the 2015 US Open semifinals, Federer pummeled Wawrinka in 90 minutes.

-"I got killed in the US Open," admitted the world No.4.
+"I got killed in the US Open," the world No. 4 admitted.
 "He was playing way better than me.

 "He's playing so well since the beginning of this tournament.
 He had some hesitation in the first two rounds, but since then he's really flying on the court.